ivanfslee/mastermind/readme.md

 # Mastermind

-[Mastermind](<https://en.wikipedia.org/wiki/Mastermind_(board_game)>) is a two player game where one player is the "codemaker" and the other player is the "codebreaker".
+[Mastermind](<https://en.wikipedia.org/wiki/Mastermind_(board_game)>) is a two player game where one player is the "Codemaker" and the other player is the "Codebreaker".

-The codemaker creates a code composed of a sequence of four numbers, each number between zero and seven (inclusive).
-The codebreaker has 10 attempts to guess the code.
-After each attempt, feedback is given to the codebreaker showing how many numbers they have correct and how many numbers they have correct in the right location.
+The Codemaker creates a code composed of a sequence of four numbers, each number between zero and seven (inclusive).
+The Codebreaker has 10 attempts to guess the code.
+After each attempt, feedback is given to the Codebreaker showing how many numbers they have correct and how many numbers they have correct in the right location.

-The game is over when the codebreaker guesses the codemaker's code correctly or when the codebreaker has made 10 failed guesses.
+The game is over when the Codebreaker guesses the Codemaker's code correctly or when the Codebreaker has made 10 failed guesses.

 ## Requirements